microsoft/NeuralNetworkAnalysis/README.md

 ------------------------------------------------------

 1) You need to have Gurobi (an industrial linear solver) and its .NET bindings.
-Microsoft Solver Foundation does come with an old version of Gurobi with .NET bindings and this is the one that we have used for experiments, so you can simply install Microsoft Solver Foundation, which is available through an `.msi` installer.
-Alternatively it is extremely easy to change the solver but you need to modify the code.
+Microsoft Solver Foundation does come with an old version of Gurobi with .NET bindings and this is the one that we have used for experiments, so you can simply install Microsoft Solver Foundation, available [here](https://msdn.microsoft.com/en-us/devlabs/hh145003).
+Alternatively, it is extremely easy to change the solver but you need to do some actual hacking.

 2) Open the solution `src/NNAnalysis/NNAnalysis.sln`